-Connect the CRF stream input(s) 'Stream input 1 (Clock)' of the endpoint(s) that supports media clock recovery and that would act as the CRF Slave(s) to the CRF stream output 'Stream output 1 (Clock)' of the endpoint that would act as the CRF master.
+Connect the CRF stream input 'Stream input 1 (Clock)' of the endpoint using its CRF stream input as its clock source (the endpoint should support media clock recovery and would act as the CRF Listener) to the CRF stream output 'Stream output 1 (Clock)' of the endpoint that would act as the CRF Talker.

-Once the connection is reported successful (green dot)
+A successful connection is reported with a green dot.